 First slide in the final gorge.
 Paddler: Jon Harwell, Photo: Paul Brear.

-Final cascade.
+Final cascade (1.3 on the gauge).
 Paddler: Jon Harwell, Photo: Kirsten Rendle.

 Once the gnar has successfully been hucked/beatered, there’s a great spot to have a picnic on the beach by the confluence with the Rappach.
 Now it’s time to contemplate the next stage of your adventure – continuing down the Einig, which should be at a great level at this point.